Gungahlin United FC: History

 In 2015, Gungahlin United was granted a National Premier Leagues (NPL) licence by Capital Football to field a team in the now named National Premier League Capital Football (formally ACT Premier League).
 This included junior and senior teams for both men and women.
 In the same year, the team won the Federation Cup, thereby qualifying for the round of 32 of the FFA Cup in 2015.

 3 May 2015, Gungahlin United won its first ever NPL match with a 3–1 victory over Woden-Weston at Gungahlin Enclosed.
 Gungahlin overturned a one-goal deficit at half time to secure the win thanks to goals from Stephen Domenici, Shane Murray and Michael John.

 20 June 2015, Gungahlin United won its first trophy in its first year of entering the NPL by clinching the 2015 Federation Cup with a 1–0 victory in extra time over Belconnen.
 Gungahlin was down to 10 men, thanks to a second half red card to Regan Walsh, but Daniel Barac scored the winning goal in extra time to secure the Cup.
 By winning the Cup, Gungahlin qualified for the 2015 FFA Cup as Capital Football's representative.

 5 July 2015, Gunners drew a home match against former NSL winners Sydney Olympic in the round of 32 in the 2015 FFA Cup.
 Gungahlin were subsequently beaten by Sydney Olympic at Gungahlin Enclosed 0–1 on 4 August 2015.
 A crowd of 1,603 turned out on the Tuesday night and saw Olympic substitute Michael Gaitatzis score the winning goal in the 82nd minute of the match.

 In 2017, GUFC finished fourth in the ACT NPL and qualified for their inaugural finals series since re-introduction to top flight football in the ACT.
 Gunners defeated Canberra FC 3–0 in the minor semi-final before succumbing to a 0–2 loss to Canberra Olympic in the preliminary final.

+In 2019, Gungahlin United won the ACT NPL Mens Grand final beating Tigers FC 5-0 in a dominant display from GUFC with Goalscorers (Jeremy Habtemariam 20’, 57’, Antoni Timotheou 76’, Micheal John 84’, 88’) Sealing the Win at Deakin Stadium for the GUFC Side led by Marcial Munoz and Frank Barresi.

+In 2024, Gungahlin United won the ACT NPL Mens League, with 47 points beating Canberra Croatia out for the title, the side led by Javier Roca secured the Title at the AIS Playing fields, After winning the league GUFC then Fell short in the semi finals to tigers fc. then the Grand final was won by Canberra Croatia.

+On 18 October 2025, the club announced that it would be winding up operations due to insolvency with debts exceeding $550,000, and subsequently withdrew from all competitions.